myanshin/headwind_control/README.md

 ## Explanation of permissions requested in the app

 This app requires bluetooth and location permissions.
 Permissions may vary by Android version.
-You can find further information here:
+You can find further information here: https://developer.android.com/develop/connectivity/bluetooth/bt-permissions

-https://developer.android.com/develop/connectivity/bluetooth/bt-permissions

-## Coming soon

-Persistent notification with controls in notification shade and on the lock screen.